gritNgo/Stack/README.md

 # Stack

-## Console application that simulates the stack data structure's functions
+## Console application that simulates the "stack" data structure's functions